goharbor/website/docs/working-with-projects/working-with-images/sign-images.md

 ### Sign, upload, and view Cosign signatures in Harbor

-Before starting to sign with Cosign, you must have cosign installed locally and have a generated a private key.
+Before starting to sign with Cosign, you must have cosign installed locally and have generated a private key.
 See the [Cosign documentation](https://github.com/sigstore/cosign) for more installation information.

 Use the `cosign sign` command to sign an image and upload the Cosign signature to your Harbor instance.
 Replace `<harbor-instance>/<image/path>:<image-tag>` in the example below with your Harbor instance and the path to the image.